CORE at Lindbergh

 CORE at Lindbergh, 358 Units, Atlanta, GA

-We acquired Belle Rose in late 2018 and immediately rebranded the asset as Core at Lindbergh. .
+How We Got It We acquired Belle Rose in late 2018 and immediately rebranded the asset as Core at Lindbergh.
 It was acquired on behalf of a longstanding client as the last of three acquisitions which helped them solve a pressing 1031 exchange requirement.
 We acquired the asset for a price lower than the seller’s acquisition price 2 years earlier by moving quickly when a billion-dollar portfolio of southeast multifamily assets came to market in early 2018.
 We underwrote all the portfolio assets and only had interest in Core.

-Core was a unicorn–a new downtown asset with significant physical and operational value-add.
+Investment Rationale Core was a unicorn–a new downtown asset with significant physical and operational value-add.
 Our adjusted basis was just over $210,000 per unit, well below recent sales comps and lower than replacement cost for “wrap” style construction.
 During diligence, it became clear that the wealthy out-of-state owner did not dedicate enough resources to oversee his multifamily portfolio, with just one senior asset manager for more than 25 assets.
 And the seller retained a property management company which doesn’t have the best track record.
 Other than the clear management play, we were attracted to the property location.
 Core sits less than a half mile from MARTA, just one stop from Buckhead (100,000+ jobs) heading north, and one stop from Midtown (125,000+ jobs) heading south.
 Core is across the street from a new Kroger’s and a Home Depot-anchored retail-oriented mall providing tenants with walking access to desirable retail and dining.
 Core sits in the submarket of Lindbergh which is now fully built-out and which hasn’t seen any new construction since we closed in 2018.
 Prime lots in adjacent higher rent submarkets like Buckhead and Midtown are already developed.
 As a result, new multi-housing will mostly come via high rise towers that are much more expensive to build.
 We’ve seen new supply dwindle to 35% of peak levels so the investment thesis is providing correct.